Linerre/Arch/README.md

 That I entered the world of Arch Linux was largely inspired by Luke Smith's videos on Linux, Vim, and Latex.

-I want to rely on this Arch Linux for three purposes:
+I want to rely on this Arch Linux for four purposes:
 1. Learning Linux.
 There is no doubt that Arch will serve this purpose very well.
 2. Trying out new features.
 3. Switching to Linux as my daily driver.